 Addendum No. 1

-By my signature, I hereby acknowledge that Lam authorized by my company or organization to approve the above utility permit or franchise addendum and concur with the revisions contained therein.
+By my signature, I hereby acknowledge that Lam authorized by organization to approve the above utility permit or franchise add the revisions contained therein. my company or dendum and concur with

-Signed and dated this
+Signed and dated thisday of , 20

 Sign name

 Print or type name

 Print or type title

 Print or type company name

 Print or type company address

 Print or type City, State, Zip Code

-Addendum documentation must accompany other utility permit or franchise documentation on the jobsite and is not effective until received by the Department.
-Please sign and return this page by mail, e-mail, or return fax.
+Addendum documentation must accompany other utility permit documentation on the jobsite and is not effective until received Please sign and return this page by mail, e-mail, or return fax.